 4 August 2014 - Royalty, Heads of State and families of the

-fallen will gather at the Commonwealth War Graves Commission's
+fallen gathered at the Commonwealth War Graves Commission's (CWGC)

-(CWGC) St Symphorien Military Cemetery near Mons in Belgium today
+St Symphorien Military Cemetery near Mons in Belgium for a unique

-for a unique act of commemoration to mark the Centenary of the
+act of commemoration to mark the Centenary of the outbreak of The

 100 years ago, the First World War began.
 The conflict